jshmdev/jshmdev/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a thousand change requests to improve the security and performance of a cloud-hosted application.
+- 🌱 I’m currently learning about the art of measuring the effectiveness of cybersecurity awareness training as part of a research project

 <!--
 **jshmdev/jshmdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a project re measuring the effectiveness of cybersecurity awareness training
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Github
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...